 - Connect it to power and turn it on.
 It’ll take a minute or so to boot up fully.

-- Use the WPS function of the two to sync them up, which will take less than a minute.
+- Use the WPS function on both to sync them up, which will take less than a minute.

 - Place the extender where it delivers the best coverage.

-- This third option is for using non-TP-Link hardware as a satellite.
-There’s none on the market.
+- This third option involves using non-TP-Link hardware as a satellite, which has not been previously available.

 Signal loss is the norm in a wireless setup

-TP-Link’s EasyMesh has changed quite a lot in the past couple of years.
-Now, in early 2025, there are a few things to note when building a system via wireless backhaul.
+TP-Link’s EasyMesh has undergone significant changes over the past couple of years.
+Now, in mid-2025, several key considerations should be kept in mind when building a system that utilizes wireless backhaul.

 First, if you use a router and an extender combo, each band of the extender will work both for backhaul and fronthaul.
 As a result, only 50% of each band’s bandwidth is available to the client.

-For one, you can’t expect MLO when you mix hardware, Wi-Fi 6E or Wi-Fi 6 satellites don’t support this feature.
-But even if you use Wi-Fi 7 hardware throughout, things can still be hit or miss if you use hardware of different grades or numbers of bands.
-For example, a tri-band router (such as the Archer BE550) and a dual-band one (such as Archer BE230) can’t have an MLO wireless link since their Wi-Fi hardware differs.
+For one, you can’t expect MLO when you mix hardware.
+Clearly, Wi-Fi 6E or Wi-Fi 6 hardware doesn’t support this feature, and even if you use Wi-Fi 7 hardware throughout, MLO is naturally not available when mixing hardware of different grades or numbers of bands.
+For example, a tri-band router (such as the Archer BE550) and a dual-band one (such as the Archer BE230) can’t have an MLO wireless link, as their Wi-Fi hardware differs.
+If you want to have MLO, the first requirement is that you must use the same routers as the primary unit and the satellite.
+That’s just how MLO is.

 TP-Link EasyMesh: Typical performance, mediocre hand-off